ComScore

 • Time Commitment: 1 hour

-We have a feeling the kids at your celebration will scarf these Easter cupcakes down in mere seconds after the egg hunt.
-Might we suggest using Peeps instead of regular marshmallows?
+I have a feeling the kids at your celebration will scarf these Easter cupcakes down in mere seconds after the egg hunt.
+Might I suggest using Peeps instead of regular marshmallows?
+(Or better yet, starting with boxed brownie mix instead of making you own?)

 19. Easter Cupcakes Baked in Real Eggshells